 You know how it goes — you’ve done a good job sticking to your list, you reach the checkout line and BAM, your fingers stray to the items just within reach.
 Avoid impulse buying by learning store tricks and your own triggers.

 Ever notice how the items lining the checkout lanes are low-priced?
 That’s not coincidence.
 One pack of gum won’t hurt, will it?
 (Depends.
 How tight is your budget?
 Do you really need gum?)
-Do yourself a favor and question every purchase.
+Question every purchase.
 Do not pick up the item.
 Don’t even put a finger on the item.
 If you have it in your hand, there’s a greater chance it’ll find its way into your bag.

 You can do a great job through your entire shopping trip only to drop $5 on a magazine you didn’t even know existed.
 Eye-catching headline + time = money out of your pocket into the cash register.
 Odds are excellent that you can read that article free online.